 These guidelines have been developed to guide and assist hiring officials and search committees in carrying out their search and hiring responsibilities and to ensure that these processes comply with University policies and Federal and State regulations.
-For the University's formal Search policy, please click here.
+View the University's formal Search policy.
 Please refer to the Faculty Handbook, as it may be changed from time to time, on the guidelines for Search Committees for Deans, Associate Provosts, Provost, President, Vice Presidents and other Senior Non-Academic Administrators.
-Support for all University staff searches is available from the University's Staffing & Recruitment Department.
+Support for all University staff searches is available from the University's Talent Acquisition Department.
 Faculty searches are handled by each school/college.

 All searches must be conducted in a timely and professional manner which respects the rights of candidates to confidentiality.
 In addition, it is critical that applicants receive a positive impression of Pace University throughout the hiring and search process.
 As an institution of higher education, and as part of its responsibility as a leader in education, Pace University commits itself to play an active role in developing a diverse workforce.
 It is an important goal of Pace University to provide to students, faculty, and staff, opportunities to interact with colleagues from the widest possible range of racial, ethnic and cultural backgrounds.

 Please note that a search firm may be retained to assist in the recruitment for certain senior-level positions.
-When a hiring official decides to utilize the services of a search firm, he/she should work with the Director of Staffing & Recruitment, for assistance in selecting the search firm.
+When a hiring official decides to utilize the services of a search firm, he/she should work with the Director of Talent Acquisition, for assistance in selecting the search firm.

 - Applicant: An applicant is anyone who expresses interest in a specific position by submitting an application, resume or vita.

 - Candidate: All applicants who are interviewed become candidates.

 - Finalist: The top candidates (typically 2-5) who are identified and asked to come to campus for extensive interviews are considered finalists.